IBM-Cloud/terraform-provider-ibm/website/docs/d/security_group.html.markdown

 * `name` - (Required, string) The name of the security group, as it was defined in IBM Cloud Infrastructure (SoftLayer).
 * `description` - (Optional, string) The description of the security group, as it was defined in IBM Cloud Infrastructure (SoftLayer).
-* `most_recent` - (Optional, boolean) If more than one security group  matches the name and/or description, you can set this argument to `true` to import only the most recent security group.
+* `most_recent` - (Optional, boolean) If more than one security group has the same name or description, you can set this argument to `true` to import only the most recent security group.
-  **NOTE**: The search must return only one match.
-More or less than one match causes Terraform to fail.
-Ensure that your name and description combinations are specific enough to return a single security group  key only, or use the `most_recent` argument.
+  **NOTE**: The search must return only one match, otherwise Terraform fails.
+Ensure that your name and description combinations are specific enough to return a single security group key only, or set the `most_recent` argument to `true`.

 ## Attribute Reference